The Holy Grail Press

 and the guy that got Art’s old house

-ended up feeling that somehow he’d gotten the worse deal,
+ended up feeling that somehow

-although he really wasn’t certain why he should feel that way.
+why he should feel that way.

 And Art?

-Art took his wife back,
+Art took back his wife,

 Art didn’t care.